-\Competitive sports are defined as cross-country, football, volleyball, basketball, track, and golf.
+Competitive sports are defined as cross-country, football, volleyball, basketball, track, and golf.
+This policy also applies to student-athletes who are members of the cheerleading team.

 • Activity Permits (O.K.
 Cards)

 Students must have the permission of individual teachers before leaving on interscholastic competitions that are sponsored by the school during school time.
 The O.K.
 Card Policy applies to all students.